 In this context, the Italian government will play an essential role in the Balancing relations with the U.S. without compromising European integration, setting out a clear strategy to support Italian companies to thrive in this new global landscape.

-In a changing economic scenario involving a country that is crucial to Italian exports, it is crucial That Italian companies focus on internationalization strategies aimed at diversifying target markets, developing local partnerships and adapting their offerings to the peculiarities of the U.S. market.
+In a constantly changing economic scenario, involving a country fundamental to Italian exports, it is crucial That Italian companies focus on internationalization strategies aimed at diversifying target markets, developing local partnerships and adapting their offerings to the peculiarities of the U.S. market.

 Successfully seizing all the opportunities this market has to offer requires careful and strategic planning with the goal of achieving a sustainable path not only in access but also in maintaining a competitive position in the market.

-Do you want to approach the U.S. market with awareness, building a strategic action plan to maximize the potential for success and avoid costly mistakes?
+Do you want to approach the U.S. market with a clear understanding of the market, by developing a strategic action plan to maximize your chances of success and avoid costly mistakes?
 SAVE THE DATE:

 Find out how to do it by following the webinar dedicated to this topic, organized in collaboration with Credem Bank, February 12, 2025.